Dispersion Statistics on Productivity

 Summary Charts of Manufacturing Industries

 While productivity levels of establishments vary within a NAICS-defined industry (within-industry dispersion), industries also vary in how much their establishments vary (between-industry “dispersion in dispersion”).
-Let’s look at productivity dispersion at the level of the manufacturing sector (NAICS 31-33), which comprises 86 NAICS 4-digit industries.
-We consider the full 1997-2015 period in our data sets.
+Let’s look at productivity dispersion at the level of the manufacturing sector (NAICS 31-33), which comprises 86 4-digit NAICS industries.
+We consider the full 1987–2018 period in our data sets.

 Gross output per hour worked is the productivity dispersion measure closest to the official BLS measure of industry labor productivity, which is sectoral output per hour worked.
-See more information here: How are these measures different than BLS’s other productivity statistics?
+See more information here: How are these measures different from other BLS productivity statistics?

 Chart 1 shows the distribution, at the manufacturing sector-level, of the industry distributions of gross output per hour worked.
 Within-industry dispersion is defined here as the interquartile range (IQR) of establishments’ log-productivity levels.
 The line for “mean” represents the manufacturing industry, in any given year, in which the IQR is at the average for all 86 manufacturing industries.
-For example, the mean IQR was about 0.9 in 2015, which means that in the average industry, establishments at the 75th percentile of that industry's productivity distribution were about e 0.9 ≈ 2.5 times as productive as establishments at the 25th percentile.
-The industries which rank as 10th highest IQR (“10th most dispersed”) or 10th lowest, i.e., ranking 77 of 86, are not necessarily the same industries from one year to the next.
+For example, the mean IQR was about 1 in 2018, which means that in the average industry, establishments at the 75th percentile of that industry's productivity distribution were about e 1 ≈ 2.7 times as productive as establishments at the 25th percentile.
+The industries that rank as 10th most (or least) dispersed are not necessarily the same industries from one year to the next.
+Rather, they are the industries that have the 10th highest (or lowest) IQR out of the 86 industries for each particular year.
 The same is true for the 20th most/least dispersed industries.

 Be careful about reading too much into the dips and rises of these trend lines over short periods.
 Because establishments rotate in and out of the ASM sample panels, it is possible that some of this volatility comes from changes in composition.
 In particular, because establishments are not weighted by hours shares (a.k.a. relative size) in this chart, much of the variance may be explained by the smaller establishments.